esaruoho/paketti-manual/paketti_updates.md

 ---
 ### 2024-09-06 - esaruoho

-Plumbing: Paketti Manual has now been added to my account, and the first PR from <@840842258336841748> has been merged in.
+Plumbing: Paketti Manual has now been added to my account, and the first PR has been merged in.
 ( https://github.com/esaruoho/paketti-manual/ )

 ---